Saturday, 12 September 2009

 We got to the open gates of the grounds car park where Dave, the groundsman who Pete knew, was boarding his cutter.
 He kindly unlocked the gate into the ground for me when I explained what I was doing, even though he seemed more than a little bemused.

-The grandly named Ron Steel Sports Ground is a very neat venue.
+The grandly named Ron Steel Sports Ground was a very neat venue that was well cared for and maintained.
 The clubhouse and changing rooms are in the car park.
-The whole pitch is surrounded with a path and then flat open grass.
+The whole pitch was surrounded by a path and then flat open grass.

 The near end has an unusually constructed stand with plenty of scaffolding poles holding it up.
 A covered standing area is down the side which is only a few metres from the River Trent.

-The ground has potential for Dunkirk to be promoted in the future, should they wish to progress to a division which would require more travelling.
+The ground certainly had potential for Dunkirk to be promoted in the future, should they wish to progress to a division which would require more travelling.

 No comments: